Be Cool, Prep For Winter

 Turn it Down

 This may be an obvious one, but turning your thermostat down and layering on warmer clothes will save you money.
-Constantly adjusting the thermostat can make the units work harder resulting in increased costs.
-But, don’t turn it down to low – the industry standard is to set the heat to at minimum of 60 degrees, which can also help prevent pipes from freezing.
+But, even if you like to wear shorts and keep the temp toasty, try and stick to the one temperature; constantly adjusting the thermostat can make the units work harder resulting in increased costs.

 Fire It Up